Battle rap: History

 As hip-hop asserted its presence across the country, MC battles were growing in popularity.
 One of the early predecessors of the contemporary, more confrontational variation of battle rap was the 1994 face-off between Craig G and Supernatural.
 The battle happened organically, by virtue of Supernatural calling out Craig G while he was performing.
 As it so happened, Craig G was in the crowd, and the host invited him to the stage.
 Craig G won the battle that evening.
 The two would go on to meet on two other occasions during the 1990s, thereby establishing a place in battle rap as one of the earliest and most exciting sagas in the subculture.

 From the late 1990s to the end of the 2000s, freestyle rapping became very popular, with many artists getting attention for new styles, charisma, and witty punchlines in battles such as Scribble Jam and Rocksteady.

 Following the resurgence of freestyle battling in the 21st century, competitions began to move to TV shows shown on HBO, BET, and MTV.
 In addition, Eminem's 2002 movie 8 Mile introduced battle rap to mainstream audiences, generating a renewed interest and popularity in battling.

 Starting in the early 2000s, Freestyle Friday is a watered-down battle segment on BET's popular show 106 & Park.
 Two rappers compete in a freestyle battle before the studio audience and three celebrity judges (the DJ sometimes acts as the 3rd judge).
-Each competitor alternates freestyling for 30 seconds in each of the two rounds (originally only 1 round when the segment first began).
+Each competitor alternates freestyling for 30 seconds in each of the two rounds (originally only one round when the segment first began).
 The rappers are not allowed to use profanities or sexually suggestive lyrics, punishable by disqualification.
 After the battle, the judges decide the winner, per majority vote.

 Eventually, battle rap moved to a format which is now the predominant form of battle rap, where two emcees battle against each other without a beat, trading prewritten verses in three-round battles.
 The impromptu aspect of battling still exists in the form of rebuttals, which are short rhymes (usually at the beginning of a verse) where an emcee either comments on something about their opponent that was thought up on the spot (for instance, making fun of the shirt they're wearing), or responds to something their opponent said during their previous round.
 While not as prominent as it once was, the art of rebutting is still respected by many as difficult to do correctly, and a sign of a well-rounded emcee.

-While many creative minds were battling and organizing battles in the early 2000s, Troy "Smack" Mitchell of Queens New York gathered battle rappers of hood renown including Serius Jones of New Jersey and Loaded Lux, Murda Mook and Jae Millz of Harlem, Smack began recording battles, printing and hand-selling the DVDs—a cutting edge technological and artistic hustle at the time.
+In the early 2000s, Troy "Smack" Mitchell of Queens, New York gathered battle rappers, including Serius Jones of New Jersey and Loaded Lux, Murda Mook, and Jae Millz of Harlem.
+Mitchell recorded the battles and printed and hand-sold the DVDs.